The Biggest Lies Hollywood Told You About the Oakland A’s in ‘Moneyball’

-If you’re a fan of the Oakland A’s, or really just a fan of baseball in general, it’s highly likely that you’ve watched Moneyball, the 2011 film in which Brad Pitt portrays former A’s general manager Billy Beane, who is now the VP of baseball operations and the team’s minority owner.
+If you’re a fan of the Oakland A’s, or just a fan of baseball in general, you’ve likely watched Moneyball, the 2011 film in which Brad Pitt portrays former A’s general manager Billy Beane, who is now the executive VP of baseball operations and the team’s minority owner.

-Moneyball, which is based on Michael Lewis’ 2003 book of the same name, dives into Oakland’s 2002 season, the season in which they’d just lost a number of big-name players to free agency, including Jason Giambi, Johnny Damon, and Jason Isringhausen.
-Beane is tasked with rebuilding a team that had won 102 games in 2001 but had lost the ALDS to the New York Yankees in five games.
+Moneyball, which is based on Michael Lewis’ 2003 book of the same name, dives into Oakland Athletics’ 2002 season, in which they’d just lost several big-name MLB players to free agency, including Jason Giambi, Johnny Damon, and Jason Isringhausen.
+Beane is tasked with rebuilding a team that had won 102 games in 2001 but had lost the ALDS (American League Division Series) to the New York Yankees in five games.

-What makes things difficult is Oakland’s small budget.
-But with the help of Jonah Hill’s character, Peter Brand, and the use of sabermetrics, Billy Beane guides the A’s to the division title with 103 wins, including an AL record 20-game winning streak (the record-setting game in the film was done perfectly), despite not having the most talented players and constantly bickering with manager Art Howe.
+What makes things difficult is the Oakland Athletics’ small budget.
+However, with the help of Jonah Hill’s character, Peter Brand, and the use of sabermetrics (or SABRmetrics), Billy Beane guides the A’s to the American League West division title with 103 wins, including an AL record 20-game winning streak, despite not having the most talented players and constantly bickering with manager Art Howe.

 Jonah Hill’s character joined the Oakland A’s in 1999, not 2002

-Named Peter Brand in the movie, Jonah Hill’s character was actually Paul DePodesta.
-While Moneyball told you that he joined the Oakland A’s in 2002, he actually joined the team in 1999.
-DePodesta actually graduated from Harvard, not Yale, and certainly wasn’t the jittery, non-athlete type.
-In reality, he was very self-assured and played football in college.
+Named Peter Brand in the movie, Jonah Hill’s character was based on Paul DePodesta.
+While Moneyball told you that he joined the Oakland Athletics in 2002, DePodesta actually joined the team in 1999, according to All American Speakers.
+DePodesta also graduated from Harvard, not Yale, and certainly wasn’t the jittery, non-athlete type.
+In reality, he was very self-assured and played baseball and football in college.
 He didn’t want his name or likeness to be used in the film but was very supportive in helping Jonah Hill, who was nominated for an Academy Award for his performance.
-Paul DePodesta left the Oakland A’s in 2004 to become the general manager of the LA Dodgers and now works as the chief strategy officer for the Cleveland Browns.
+Paul DePodesta left the Oakland A’s in 2004 to become the general manager of the Los Angeles Dodgers and now works as the chief strategy officer for the Cleveland Browns, having secured a five-year contract extension with the NFL team as of July 2021, according to the Akron Beacon Journal.

 Jeremy Giambi was already with the team when the 2002 season began

-During the scene in which Brad Pitt’s Billy Beane discusses the players the Oakland A’s would be targeting, he discusses going after Jason Giambi’s brother, Jason, who would obviously be much cheaper.
-In reality, however, Jeremy Giambi was already with the A’s at that point and had been for over two years.
-In fact, he was the victim of Derek Jeter’s unbelievable flip (seen above) in the 2001 ALDS.
+During the scene in which Brad Pitt’s Billy Beane discusses the players the Oakland A’s would be targeting, he discusses going after Jason Giambi’s brother, Jeremy, who would be much cheaper.
+In reality, Jeremy Giambi was already with the A’s at that point and had been for over two years.
+Famously, he was the victim of Derek Jeter‘s unbelievable flip in the 2001 ALDS, according to the New York Post.

-In regards to the other two players mentioned in that scene, Scott Hatteberg and David Justice, here’s the Moneyball lies on them.
+Regarding the other two players mentioned in that scene, Scott Hatteberg and David Justice, here’s the Moneyball lies on them.
 Billy Beane and Ron Washington never went to Hatteberg’s house on Christmas Day to recruit him as everything was done over the phone.
-As for David Justice, that famous scene involving him paying a dollar for soda in the clubhouse never happened either.
+As for David Justice, that famous scene involving him paying a dollar for soda in the clubhouse never happened either, according to The Star.

-Carlos Pena was not traded when ‘Moneyball’ says he was
+Carlos Peña wasn’t traded when ‘Moneyball’ says he was

-While it is true that Carlos Pena was traded to allow Scott Hatteberg to play first base, that didn’t go down when Moneyball says it did.
+While it is true that Carlos Peña was traded to allow Scott Hatteberg to play first base, that didn’t go down when Moneyball says it did.
 In the film, he’s traded within a few minutes of Jeremy Giambi in late May.
-But at that time, Pena was actually sent down to the minors and wasn’t traded to the Detroit Tigers until July.
+However, at that time, Pena was playing a stint in the minors with the Sacramento River Cats and wasn’t traded to the Detroit Tigers until July, according to Baseball-Reference and Stats Crew.

 Billy Beane never fired Oakland A’s scout Grady Fuson

 In a scene in Moneyball, Billy Beane fires Oakland A’s scout Grady Fuson after the two engaged in a heated argument about how Beane was running the team.
-Yes, it is true that Fuson left the team in 2002.
-But he did so to take a better job with the Texas Rangers and he then returned to the team a short time later as a special assistant to Billy Beane.
+It’s true that Fuson left the team in 2002.
+However, he left Oakland to take a better job with the Texas Rangers and later returned to the team briefly in 2010 as a special assistant to Billy Beane, according to Mercury News.

 ‘Moneyball’ fails to mention that the Oakland A’s had both the AL MVP and Cy Young winner in 2002

-As Moneyball mainly focuses on Billy Beane and the players that weren’t expected to perform, it omits the fact that the Oakland A’s had both the American League MVP in Miguel Tejada and the American League Cy Young Award winner, Barry Zito.
-Tejada played all 162 games for the A’s that season and hit .308 with 34 home runs and 131 runs batted in.
-In 35 starts in 2002, Zito went 23-5 with a 2.75 ERA and 182 strikeouts with just 78 walks in 229.1 innings.
-Those two obviously played a huge role in helping the A’s to the division title that year but didn’t really get mentioned in Moneyball at all.
+As Moneyball mainly focuses on Billy Beane and the players who weren’t expected to perform, it omits the fact that the Oakland Athletics had both the American League MVP in Miguel Tejada and the American League Cy Young Award winner Barry Zito in the team roster.
+Tejada played all 162 games for the Oakland A’s that season and hit .308 with 34 home runs and 131 runs batted in, according to Baseball-Reference.
+Meanwhile, in 35 starts in 2002, Zito went 23-5 with a 2.75 ERA (Earned Run Average) and 182 strikeouts with just 78 walks in 229.1 innings, according to the MLB.
+Those two obviously played a huge role in helping the Athletics to the division title that year but aren’t really mentioned in Moneyball at all.

-There are a few other tidbits in there that were dramatized but the things mentioned above were easily the biggest lies Hollywood told you about Moneyball.
-But as mentioned earlier, the film got the majority of things correct, which longtime Oakland A’s clubhouse manager Steve Vucinich confirmed to The Star around the time of the film’s release.
+A few other tidbits in the film were dramatized, but the things mentioned above were easily the biggest lies Hollywood told you with Moneyball.
+Still, as mentioned earlier, the film got the majority of things correct, which longtime Oakland A’s clubhouse manager Steve Vucinich confirmed to The Star around the time of the film’s release in Sept.
+2011.